7 Essential Features Websites Should Have

 And not a cool island like Aruba or Heaven, which is definitely an island named Aruba.

-6. Facebook Messenger Chat Feature
+6. Facebook Messenger Chat as a Website Feature

 People visit business websites for the same reason they attend church – searching for answers.
-And no to bash on Holiness, but websites have the advantage that they can seamlessly incorporate live chat to help users with their concerns in real time.
+And no to bash on Holiness, but websites have the advantage that they can seamlessly incorporate live chat to help users with their concerns in real-time.

 Visitors across the globe are enjoying Messenger.
 Thus, blending your site with Facebook Messenger Chat is a superb choice to upgrade your customer service, product recommendations, marketing, and promotions.
 If you want to take it even a step further, I urge you to get WP-Chatbot by MobileMonkey.
 It is truly the best way to add Messenger chat to a WordPress site.

-It has no need to open extra tabs when using it, and the chatbot communicates with the user in a very natural language.
+WP-Chatbot has no need to open extra tabs when using it, and the chatbot communicates with the user in a very natural language.
 It functions 24/7 while you sleep like a baby.
 Well, a big baby with no diapers.

 Don’t worry, it is no Skynet.